winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 Today, the cloud computing revolution has made it easier than ever to build applications that scale to meet demand.
 But as the cloud has become more ubiquitous, it’s also become more complex.
-The cloud is a vast, sprawling ecosystem of services, and it’s easy to get lost in the weeds.

 One of the important questions you'll have to answer in order to build an application on top of AWS, Azure, or Google Cloud is: how should I be creating